coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

   - This allows us to refactor implementations without changing tests.
   - Don't bake implementation details into tests
 * Test behaviours not implementations

+Counter argument: The setup of this may be too complex as we testing super high-level.